 All assignments will be completed alone, but working together without writing or sharing code to come up with general solutions is encouraged.
 The assignments are difficult, and I recommend starting work on them early, avoiding any tendency toward procrastination.
 You should plan on spending at least 10 hours per week on course work outside of class.

-You will complete all assignments using a text editor, NOT an IDE like Netbeans or Eclipse.
-I will use GNU Emacs much of the time, but you are free to use Vim or a less fully-features editor (but don’t expect me to know how to use it :)).
+You will complete all assignments using a text editor, NOT an IDE like Netbeans, Eclipse, or Visual Studio.
+I will use GNU Emacs much of the time, but you are free to use Vim or a less fully-featured editor like nano or Notepad++ (but don’t expect me to know how to use it :)).

 It is expected that each person participate during each class.
 As discussed above, attendance is required.

 Each exam question will be assigned a point value (generally some multiple of 3 depending on difficulty), where the following scheme will be used in grading it:

 0 – Did not attempt / No serious attempt

 1 – Mostly incorrect solution

 If the problem is a multiple of 3, then intermediate scores will be given as appropriate.
 The total points received on all questions will then be summed and divided by the points possible and scaled as appropriate according to the percentages given below.

 You may not receive a grade more than one letter grade above min(exams, assignments).
 That is, if your exam average is D, the best grade you can achieve in the course is a C. Likewise if you receive an E average on your assignments, the highest grade you can expect is a D.